-Any proposal submitted by a shareholder of S&T for inclusion in the proxy statement and form of proxy for the 2025 S&T annual meeting of shareholders must be received in writing by the Secretary of S&T at S&T's Administrative Office (its principal executive offices), 800 Philadelphia Street, Indiana, Pennsylvania 15701, on or before December 2, 2024.
+Any proposal submitted by a shareholder of S&T for inclusion in the proxy statement and form of proxy for the 2026 S&T annual meeting of shareholders must be received in writing by the Secretary of S&T at S&T's Administrative Office (its principal executive offices), 800 Philadelphia Street, Indiana, Pennsylvania 15701, on or before December 1, 2025.
 Such proposal must conform with all of the requirements of Rule 14a-8 under the Exchange Act.

-Notice to S&T of proposals for action at the 2025 annual meeting of shareholders or a shareholder director nomination submitted otherwise than pursuant to Rule 14a-8 must be submitted in writing to the Secretary of S&T at S&T's Administrative Office (its principal executive offices), 800 Philadelphia Street, Indiana, Pennsylvania 15701, not earlier than the close of business on the 120th day (January 14, 2025), nor later than the close of business on the 120th day (January 14, 2025), nor later than the close of business on the 90th day (February 13, 2025) prior to the first anniversary of 2024 Annual Meeting (May 14, 2025), unless the date of the 2025 annual meeting of shareholders is more than 30 days before or more than 60 days after such anniversary date, in which case we will notify you of the new deadlines.
+Notice to S&T of proposals for action at the 2026 annual meeting of shareholders or a shareholder director nomination submitted otherwise than pursuant to Rule 14a-8 must be submitted in writing to the Secretary of S&T at S&T's Administrative Office (its principal executive offices), 800 Philadelphia Street, Indiana, Pennsylvania 15701, not earlier than the close of business on the 120th day (January 13, 2026), nor later than the close of business on the 90th day (February 12, 2026) prior to the first anniversary of the 2025 Annual Meeting (May 13, 2026), unless the date of the 2025 annual meeting of shareholders is more than 30 days before or more than 60 days after such anniversary date, in which case we will notify you of the new deadlines.
 Such proposals should be submitted by means that permit proof of the date of delivery, such as certified mail, return receipt requested.
-The persons named in the proxies solicited by S&T's Board for its 2025 annual meeting of shareholders may exercise discretionary voting power with respect to any such proposal or nomination as to which S&T does not receive a timely notice.
+The persons named in the proxies solicited by S&T's Board for its 2026 annual meeting of shareholders may exercise discretionary voting power with respect to any such proposal or nomination as to which S&T does not receive a timely notice.

-Any shareholder who intends to solicit proxies in support of director nominees other than S&T's nominees must provide notice of the shareholder's intent to solicit proxies for its director nominees by February 13, 2025 and must comply with the requirements of Rule 14a-19 and Section 105 of S&T's Bylaws.
+Any shareholder who intends to solicit proxies in support of director nominees other than S&T's nominees must provide notice of the shareholder's intent to solicit proxies for its director nominees by February 12, 2026 and must comply with the requirements of Rule 14a-19 and Section 105 of S&T's Bylaws.
 S&T will disregard any proxies solicited for a shareholder's director nominees if such shareholder fails to comply with such requirements.